Interconectando/Guide-to-Install-Frappe-ERPNext-in-Ubuntu-22.04-LTS/README.md

     sudo -H pip3 install frappe-bench

 It will install a bench and will give you a message that the bench is installed successfully, now you can use various bench commands.
-Starting with the command “bench”
+Starting with the command "bench".

 ### STEP 15 Install Frappe-Bench Environment using bench CLI
 Let us now create the frappe-bench environment.
 Here you have to decide the purpose for which you are installing ERPNext, it is just for test or training then you can use the latest version, which will be developing and may not be stable.
 However you can also use a stable version by choosing a specific version, You can search and learn which is the stable version today.